strategineer/personal-website/content/books/9780063337879/index.md

 - Rejection is a Horror novel and there are a couple jokes in here that sent me into laughing fits.
 This is writing
 - linking the sections together with common characters and cameos is so good
 - the term antisocial can't even begin to describe the headspaces Rejection puts us in
+- one of the most soul crushing reads
+- absolutely floored by this, the number of paragraphs in this novel that are extremely accurate, cutting, specific reads that decked me repeatedly is criminal